-This list doesn’t include everything, so contact your local authority who will be able to advise you which licenses you need.
+This list doesn’t include everything, so contact your local authority who will be able to advise you which licences you need.

 If you will be serving food, the Food Standards Agency provides guidelines for preparing, handling and cooking if you're preparing food.
 And if you will be using a caterer, you will need to ensure they have a Food Hygiene Certificate as well as Public Liability Insurance.

 Here we have provided some advice for keeping money safe at fundraising events:

 - Wherever possible have two people present when money is being counted

 - Cash should be collected in a secure container or secure collection box